Simulate Linear MPC Controller with Nonlinear Plant Using Successive Linearizations

 The code also resets the linear model's nominal conditions to the latest values.
 Note, however, that the first two input signals, which are unmeasured disturbances in the controller design, always have nominal zero values.
 As they are unmeasured, the controller cannot be informed of the true values.
 A non-zero value would cause an error.

 simis used to simulate the plant for a small fraction of the control interval.
 This is done to calculate, numerically, the nominal value of the time derivative of the plant state, at the current operating point.

 mpcdefines a new controller based on the relinearized plant model.
 The output weight tuning ignores the temperature measurement, focusing only on the concentration.

 At t = 0, the

-initializes the extended state vector of the controller,
+mpcstatefunction gets an handle to the initial extended state vector of the controller,

 Lee, J. H. and N. L. Ricker, "Extended Kalman Filter Based Nonlinear Model Predictive Control," Ind.
 Eng.
 Chem.
 Res., Vol. 33, No. 6, pp. 1530–1541 (1994).

 Ricker, N. L., and J. H. Lee "Nonlinear Model Predictive Control of the Tennessee Eastman Challenge Process," Computers & Chemical Engineering, Vol. 19, No. 9, pp. 961–981 (1995).